Phosphorescence: Uses

-In 1974 Becky Schroeder was given a US patent for her invention of the "Glow Sheet" which used phosphorescent lines under writing paper to help people write in low-light conditions.
+In 1974 Becky Schroeder was given a US patent for the "Glow Sheet" which used phosphorescent lines under writing paper to help people write in low-light conditions.

-Glow in the dark material is added to the plastic blend used in injection molds to make some disc golf discs, which allow the game to be played at night.
+Glow-in-the-dark material is added to some disc golf discs, allowing the game to be played at night.

-Often clock faces of watches are painted with phosphorescent colours.
-Therefore, they can be used in absolute dark environments for several hours after having been exposed to bright light.
+Watch faces are often painted with phosphorescent colours, allowing them to be used in absolute darkness hours after exposure to bright light.

 A common use of phosphorescence is decoration.
-Stars made of glow-in-the-dark plastic are placed on walls, ceilings, or hanging from strings make a room look like the night sky.
+Glow-in-the-dark plastic stars are placed on walls, ceilings, or hung from strings make a room look like the night sky.
 Other objects like figurines, cups, posters, lamp fixtures, toys and bracelet beads may also glow.
 Using blacklights makes these things glow brightly, common at raves, bedrooms, theme parks, and festivals.

 Shadow wall

 A shadow wall is created when a light flashes upon a person or object in front of a phosphorescent screen which temporarily captures the shadow.
 The screen or wall is painted with a glow-in-the-dark product that contains phosphorescent compounds.
-Publicly, these shadow walls can be found at certain science museums.
+These shadow walls are exhibits at some science museums.

 A phosphorescent wall is being illuminated; shadows are present.

 After removing the light source, shadows are visible on the wall.